hydraulic-software/conveyor/guidebook/docs/tasks/index.md

 ## Package JVM GUI apps

 * [Jetpack Compose Desktop apps](jetpack-compose-desktop.md).
-Make a slick GUI app using an adapted version of Android's modern UI toolkit.
+Make GUIs using an adapted version of Android's modern UI toolkit.
+* [JavaFX](javafx.md): Package your existing JavaFX app, regardless of what build system it uses.
 * [SWT](swt.md): Demonstrates how to depend on a library with platform specific artifacts.

 ## Package server apps